glad432/glad432.github.io/README.md

 [Monaco Editor](https://microsoft.github.io/monaco-editor/) is used for code editing in this project.
 Developed by Microsoft, Monaco Editor provides a fast and feature-rich code editing experience.
 It supports a wide range of programming languages and offers advanced editing features.

-## Minifying Python Files with python-minifier.com API
+## Minifying Python Files using API

-The [python-minifier.com API](https://www.python-minifier.com/) allows you to programmatically minify your Python files.
-This can be especially useful when preparing production-ready code, optimizing for web services, or sharing code snippets.
+The [Python Minify API](https://github.com/glad432/python-minifier-flask) allows you to programmatically minify your Python files.
+Building a Flask-based web API for minifying Python code.
+Enabling easy submission and minification of Python code.

 ## File Sharing with file.io